-The Iowa Department of Public Health Brain Injury Program is currently a recipient of a U.S. Department of Health and Human Services Health Resources and Services Administration grant.
-This grant focuses on the following goals:
+The Iowa Department of Public Health Brain Injury Program is a past and present recipient of U.S. Department of Health and Human Services Health Resources and Services Administration TBI Implementation grant funding.

 Goal 1: Increase access to screening for TBI and coordinated, ongoing comprehensive care for individuals and families experiencing TBI by expanding the capacity of the exiting Iowa Brain Injury Resource Network.